 He paused and Lillian could see the tears in his eyes as they glistened in the light.

 “I promised Jack that I’d check in on you if anything were to ever happen to him.
 I’m sorry it took so long.
 May I come in?”

 Lillian stood in silence for a moment, almost in disbelief before finally responding.
 “Hello Martin, Jack told us so much about you.
-Yes, please come in and get out of the cold.”
+Yes, please come in out of the cold.”

 Martin entered the warmth of the home, and the three spent the evening remembering Jack, on a cold Christmas Eve.